blockchyp/developer-docs/docs/rest-api/gateway/index.rst

 Add a space and then the API Key followed by the Bearer Token, separated by a colon.

-To compute the HMAC Signature, concatenate the API Key, Bearer Token, Timestamp and Nonce with no separator.
+To compute the HMAC Signature, first concatenate the API Key, Bearer Token, Timestamp and Nonce with no separator.
 (This is a bit simpler than other common HMAC authentication schemes.)

-Next, compute a SHA 256 HMAC with the Signing Key and encode it as a hexadecimal string.
+Next, compute an SHA 256 HMAC with the Signing Key and encode it as a hexadecimal string.

 The sample code below shows how to compute an HMAC value in the Go Language.